Areshka/weather-app/README.md

 # Weather app

-Test assignment for a front-end developer position Implemented using create-react-app.
+Test assignment for a front-end developer position.

+Implemented using create-react-app.

 ### Used: